The Mirror Crack'd: Production

+Development

 The novel was published in 1962.
 In 1977, Warner Bros. announced that Helen Hayes would play Miss Marple in adaptations of A Caribbean Mystery and The Mirror Crack'd.

 Film rights for Mirror passed to John Brabourne and Richard Goodwin, who had previously produced adaptations of Murder on the Orient Express (1974) and Death on the Nile (1978).
 In 1979, they announced they would make the film starring Lansbury, who had played a support role in Death on the Nile and was appearing on stage in Sweeney Todd.
 Production would be put on hold until Lansbury finished her run in the musical.
 Nat Cohen who had made the decision to finance Orient Express and bought the rights to other Poirot novels felt it was a mistake to make a Miss Marple film.

 In August 1979, Brabourne suffered leg injuries in a bomb blast that killed his mother, son, and father-in-law, Lord Mountbatten, but he proceeded with the picture.

 Hamilton was given the job as director.
 He told the producers he was not a fan of Christie's novels and they said that is what would make him ideal for the film.
 Hamilton described the script as "awfully funny".